gbif/hp-bison/_posts/2024-08-14-MARINe_published.md

 preTitle: Aug 14, 2024
 ---

 We are excited to share that the newest dataset from “MARINe” ([Multi-Agency Rocky Intertidal Network](https://marine.ucsc.edu/overview/)) has been published!
-This new dataset, titled, "MARINe/PISCO: Intertidal: MARINe Coastal Biodiversity Surveys: Swath Surveys Summarized", includes over 11,000 occurrences of Echinoderms, Molluscs, and Arthoropods along the Pacific Coast of North America.
+This new dataset, titled, "MARINe/PISCO: Intertidal: MARINe Coastal Biodiversity Surveys: Swath Surveys Summarized", includes over 11,000 occurrences of Echinoderms, Molluscs, and Arthropods along the Pacific Coast of North America.

 ##### Special Sauce
 This particular dataset is extra tasty because it is partly a product of the "[Marine Biodiversity Data Mobilization Workshop 2024](https://obis.org/2024/06/28/biodiv-mob-workshop-2024/)", an annual workshop to facilitate mobilization of data to OBIS and GBIF.
 GBIF-US and OBIS-USA have co-organized and co-lead this workshop for the past three years, and we're always stoked to see a dataset cross the finish line!